13Ducks/GunnZoomTracker/README.md

 - click load unpacked
 - select the project directory

-Firefox (extension may be removed when firefox is closed, but all links will still be saved, and when opened again, will still be stored)
+Firefox (extension may get removed when firefox is closed, but all links will still be saved, and when opened again, will still be stored)
 - go to about:debugging
 - click on "This Firefox"
 - click load temporary addon